Learning Outcomes

 Advise the tenant's solicitor.

-Answer: No, the lease does not require substantive registration with its own title because the term granted (5 years) does not exceed seven years.
+No, the lease does not require substantive registration with its own title because the term granted (5 years) does not exceed seven years.
 However, as the term exceeds three years, the tenant can apply to note the lease against the landlord's registered title using Form AN1 (agreed notice) or UN1 (unilateral notice).
 This is advisable to protect the lease's priority against subsequent dispositions of the landlord's title.
+If the lease includes express easements over other parts of the building or estate, the tenant should seek registration of those easements against the superior title so they take effect at law.

 Notices to Landlord/Management Company

-- Procedure: Send notice in duplicate with the appropriate fee (if specified in the lease).
+- Procedure: Send notice in duplicate with the appropriate fee (if specified in the lease or licence).

 - Receipt: Request the landlord/management company to sign and return one copy as acknowledgement.
 This receipted copy should be kept with the lease documents.